apache/beam/website/www/site/content/en/documentation/runners/direct.md

 {:.language-py}
 Number of threads or subprocesses is defined by setting the `direct_num_workers` option.
 From 2.22.0, `direct_num_workers = 0` is supported.
-When `direct_num_workers` is set to 0, it will set the number of threads/subprocess to the number of cores of the machine where the pipelien is running.
+When `direct_num_workers` is set to 0, it will set the number of threads/subprocess to the number of cores of the machine where the pipeline is running.

 {:.language-py}
 * There are several ways to set this option.